Fifty Years of SAR Automatic Target Recognition: The Road Forward: Evolution of SAR Target Detection

 \textit{(iv) Discussion:} Despite the aforementioned limitations, as a classic framework for SAR target detection, CFAR has continued to evolve through integration with emerging technical paradigms such as deep learning \cite{lin2019dlcfar,li2023CFARADMM,faerch2025MSCFAR}.
 For instance, CFARnet \cite{diskin2024cfarnet} embeds CFAR constraints into the neural network architecture, enabling the model to learn a detector that complies with CFAR principles from data.
-CFAR-DP-FW \cite{zeng2024cfarDPFW} converts CFAR decisions into attention maps that are concatenated with the input of a convolutional network, enabling end to end training with a semantic loss.
+CFAR-DP-FW \cite{zeng2024cfarDPFW} converts CFAR decisions into attention maps that are concatenated with the input of a convolutional network, enabling end-to-end training with a semantic loss.
 Other studies have applied CFAR to detection preprocessing \cite{jia2024fastShipDet} or clutter noise modeling \cite{wang2024RCGFDCFAR} to improve the generalization performance of detection systems in complex scenarios.
-This trend indicates that traditional statistics-driven methods and modern data-driven paradigms are gradually moving toward deep integration, which also provides new solutions for addressing target detection challenges in complex environments.
+This trend signifies a deep integration of statistical and data-driven approaches, offering new insights for target detection in complex environments.

 \textbf{\textit{2) Non-Statistical Feature-based Methods:}} Beyond statistical methods, researchers leverage visual saliency, complex-domain physical features, or shallow learners for detection to circumvent clutter distribution priors.
 Wang \textit{et al.} \cite{wang2017saliency} used Bayesian saliency maps to preserve complete structures of targets and strong clutter, then employed morphological saliency maps combined with vehicle size priors to suppress natural and man-made strong clutter.
 Souyris \textit{et al.} \cite{souyris2004complex} and Ouchi \textit{et al.} \cite{ouchi2004shipcomplex} exploited coherence time differences between targets and clutter by dividing single-look complex imagery into sub-apertures along azimuth, enhancing weak scatterers via unnormalized Hermitian inner product or multi-look cross-correlation.
 Filippidis \textit{et al.} \cite{SAR2000PAMIDet} employed feedforward neural texture blocks for coarse target/non-target classification, fusing texture confidence, background discrimination, and size priors with fuzzy rules for airport aircraft detection.
 These approaches achieve robust detection in unknown or non-uniform clutter with lower computational costs than deep networks.
 These methods demand manual parameter tuning and specialization for specific scenes, requiring adaptive mechanisms or cascading with statistical features for complex terrestrial environments.